MarcusLkc/YelpJava/README.md

 Have you heard of swiping?

 Yes?
-Ok we are making proress
+Ok we are making progess

 this App integrates Two of millenials favorite things...